Indestructible (Matthew Good Band song)

 "Indestructible" is the second single from Matthew Good Band's second studio album, Underdogs.
 The song peaked at #7 on Canada's Alternative chart.
 The song is featured on MuchMusic's Big Shiny 90s compilation.
 It continues to receive airplay on Canadian rock radio stations.

+The song was heavily sampled in British band Simple Minds' single "Cry", though songwriters Matthew Good and Dave Genn were never credited.